-Steve Jobs IPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor
+Steve Jobs iPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor

 As far as pushing the Apple Watch as a luxury fashion item, Steve Jobs loved expensive watches, and he was well-known for keeping boxes of Porsche watches in his office to use as gifts.
 Today, the company still sells the $3,000 black titanium watches Steve Jobs loved, according to People.

-A Steve Jobs focus for the luxury fashion side of the Apple Watch could also play out well because he was famed for wardrobe, and items such as his glasses and shirts were admired by fans.
+A Steve Jobs’ focus for the luxury fashion side of the Apple Watch could also play out well because he was famed for wardrobe and items such as his glasses and shirts were admired by fans.
 Other popular fashion accessories that he wore as his personal uniform included New Balance 991 shoes, rimless round glasses, Levi’s denim jeans, and a black polo neck shirt he owned at least 100 copies of.

 While he may have been addicted to New Balance for their comfort, according to GQ, Steve Jobs had a deeper reason behind his choice for eyeglasses.
 According to INC, Steve Jobs chose the style because it was worn by his personal hero, Mahatma Gandhi.